Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - EBS encrypts your volume with a data key using the AES-256 algorithm.
 - Snapshots of encrypted volumes are naturally encrypted as well.
 Volumes restored from encrypted snapshots are also encrypted.
 You can only share unencrypted snapshots.
 - The old way of encrypting a root device was to create a snapshot of a provisioned EC2 instance.
 While making a copy of that snapshot, you then enabled encryption during the copy's creation.
 Finally, once the copy was encrypted, you then created an AMI from the encrypted copy and used to have an EC2 instance with encryption on the root device.
 Because of how complex this is, you can now simply encrypt root devices as part of the EC2 provisioning options.

+### EBS pricing:
+- EBS pricing based on provisioned storage, i.e., for a provisioned storage of 100GB and the charges are \$0.10 per GB-month of provisioned storage. the monthly cost on EBS is \$0.10*100 = $10.

 ## Elastic Network Interfaces (ENI)